 There are a variety of hikes on offer in the park, with the focus here on what’s below rather than what’s towering above you.
 Almost everywhere you turn there’s a huge crack in the Earth or vast flatlands stretching out thousands of feet below your vantage point on a cliff’s edge.
 Head to Grand Viewpoint for an incredible evening hike around the rim of the canyon.
-Ignore the tourist filled lookout and hit the trail.
+Ignore the tourist-filled lookout and hit the trail.
 You’ll have breathtaking views, huge rocks to clamber on and endless photo opportunities.

 My favorite place in Utah lies here in this park, and to see it, you must get up very early and make the hour drive from Moab into the park.
-Set of at 4.30am and head to Mesa Arch.
+Set off at 4.30am and head to Mesa Arch.
 You’ll park up and walk in the dark for five minutes to the Arch itself (bring head torches), and if you arrive later than 5.30am you’ll have the pleasure of being greeted by the keenest of photographers.
 By 6am there will already be a small gathering.
-When the sun is just about to rise you’ll see the canyons below through a beautiful blue mist, before the blazing sunrise lights up the underside of Mesa Arch in one of natures most epic displays of fiery color.
+When the sun is just about to rise you’ll see the canyons below through a beautiful blue mist, before the blazing sunrise lights up the underside of Mesa Arch in one of nature’s most epic displays of fiery color.

 Salt Lake City

-This is one of the most overlooked city in the states, and I must admit to being one of the many travelers to initially dismiss it as just another concrete metropolis.
+This is one of the most overlooked cities in the states, and I must admit to being one of the many travelers to initially dismiss it as just another concrete metropolis.
 It’s all too easy to make a mad dash to Arches, Zion or many of the other Utah outdoor treasures without paying much attention to it’s large, dichotomous hub.

-Originally settled by Mormons, this city grew from it’s origins in 1847 to it’s present day population of over a million salt lakers.
-The city has changed demographically over the years, with less than half of it’s citizens being church goers.
+Originally settled by Mormons, this city grew from its origins in 1847 to its present-day population of over a million salt lakers.
+The city has changed demographically over the years, with less than half of its citizens being churchgoers.
 A new, younger, edgy scene has risen up, to give the city a dynamic and liberal feel.
 Craft beer has emerged as one of the city’s notable exports and amazing craft breweries dot the streets.
 Being ludicrously close to the Wasatch Mountains, the city has an outdoorsy vibe and you can easily venture up into the hills for hiking or skiing.

 You can check out the Family History Library, where inquisitive visitors are able to trace their family histories.
 Just bring some information with you to start you off, names, dates, certificates etc.

 Salt Lake’s Natural History Museum is dominated by dinosaurs, which makes perfect sense since Utah is a treasure trove of fossil finds.
-The indoor Canyon is impressive, and lets you explore geological history, plus find out about indigenous populations and their cultural history.
+The indoor Canyon is impressive and lets you explore geological history, plus find out about indigenous populations and their cultural history.